WHY DOES PSHE MATTER?

 For truly effective PSHE, the whole school ethos will support the curriculum and principles

-WELCOME TO THE BRAND NEW PSHCE CURRICULUM FOR 2021!
+WELCOME TO THE BRAND NEW PSHCE CURRICULUM

 At Ripley Junior School, we strongly feel that children need to be provided with the personal tools, attributes, skills and abilities to enable them to tackle and prepare for various issues and opportunities which they may face in their lives.